 4. Make sure to have stock available for the carrier items on this bin

-This is not part of the configuration, but obviously, we need to ensure that we do have enough stock of logistic carriers to use.
+This is not part of the configuration, but obviously, we need to ensure that we do have enough stock of logistic carriers to use and that they have the correct quality status.
+Remember that lockings can exist that affect the actual available stock.

 Picking with Mobile Client